breatheco-de/content/src/content/lesson/asynchronous-algorithms-async-await.md

 Promise.reject(new Error("I was rejected")).catch(error => console.log(error));
 ```

-+ ***then***: this method returns a promise and it can take up to 2 arguments.
++ ***then***: this method returns a promise, and it can take up to 2 arguments.
 One for the resolved promise and one for the rejected promise.
 Above is an example that uses the ***then*** method and takes one argument.

 ```javascript
 let promise = new Promise(function(resolve,reject){